makoto-yoneya/gmx-polymer-tools/README.md

 - forcefield.itp

-Resultanf gaff.ff can be used for pdb2gmx.
+Resultant gaff.ff can be used for pdb2gmx.

 To obtain GROMACS force field data files from AMBER parameter modification file,